-The income tax (benefit) provision was computed using the federal statutory income tax rate and average state statutory rates, net of related federal benefits.
+The income tax benefit was computed using the federal statutory income tax rate and average state statutory rates, net of related federal benefits.
 The provision differs from the Company's effective tax rate primarily due to the following:

-For the Fiscal Years Ende ed January 31,
+For the Fiscal Years Ended January 31,

-2022 2021
+2023 2022

-(Amounts in thou isands)
+(Amounts in thousand ls)

-Statutory U.S. federal tax rate (21%) \$ (1,563) \$ (4,557)
+Statutory U.S. federal tax rate (21%) \$ (2,436) \$ (1,563)

-State taxes, net of federal tax benefit (6) 46
+State taxes, net of federal tax benefit (127) (6)

-Losses not benefitted 1,593 4,554
+Losses not benefitted (939) 1,593

-Non-deductible stock compensation expense 292 22
+Non-deductible stock compensation expense 154 292

-Other non-deductible items (642) 359
+Other non-deductible items 353 (642)

-Innovative technology and development incentive (264) (380)
+Innovative technology and development incentive (206) (264)

-Foreign tax rate differential 70 24
+Foreign tax rate differential (51) 70

-Expiration of federal tax credits 1,179 -
+Expiration of federal tax credits 1,145 1,179

+Goodwill impairment 1,911

-Current fiscal year impact of FIN 48 (674) (10)
+Current fiscal year impact of FIN 48 (674)

-Income tax (benefit) provision \$ (15) \$ 58
+Income tax benefit \$ (196) \$ (15)

 The Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), among other things, includes provisions relating to refundable payroll tax credits, deferment of employer side social security payments, net operating loss carryback periods, alternative minimum tax credit refunds, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property.
+The CARES

-The CARES Act allowed the Company to accelerate the refund of its AMT credit from fiscal 2022 to fiscal 2021.
+Act allowed the Company to accelerate the refund of its AMT credit from fiscal 2022 to fiscal 2021.
 The refund was received in the fourth quarter of fiscal 2021.

 As a result of the Tax Cuts and Jobs Act enacted in 2017, foreign earnings may now generally be repatriated back to the U.S. without incurring U.S. federal income tax.
-Historically, the Company has asserted its intention to indefinitely invest the cumulative undistributed earnings of its foreign subsidiaries, with the exception of Ireland.
-The Company declared cash dividends of approximately \$1.8 million and \$4.4 million in fiscal 2022 and 2021, respectively.
+Historically, the Company has asserted the intention to indefinitely invest the cumulative undistributed earnings of the Company's foreign subsidiaries with the exception of Ireland.
+The Company declared cash dividends from the subsidiaries to the parent of approximately \$0.0 million and \$1.8 million in fiscal 2023 and 2022, respectively.